jurassic73/split89/readme.md

 Given you have all tools required, you can build this keyboard for roughly $120 in materials minimum that I can find.
 My builds were average $150-$200 or so in materials.

+What if you don't have a 3d printer?
+You may have options... there are print services out there, the 3dprinting subreddit may be of help or your local maker space or check with friends that print(if you know someone).
+Rates can vary quite a bit so shop around.
+This is no quick print, it takes roughly 77 hours to print all parts.
+There are specifics below you'd want said printing help to view before slicing to ensure your parts are printed as needed.

-If you're stuck with what to go with regarding colors and materials(there are a ton of options out there for your components), check out my monochrome material list towards the bottom of this page.
+If you're stuck with what to go with regarding colors and materials(there are a ton of options out there for your component!s), check out my monochrome material list towards the bottom of this page.
 Hard to go wrong with a black/white keyboard scheme.

 If you end up building this keyboard, please share your build here as a make! [prusaprinters.org split89](https://www.prusaprinters.org/prints/75599-split89)  I was happy with the result of this build for my own use and put this document together to share this design and hopefully inspire/help others looking to build a split TKL.
 Seeing your build would be awesome!